EverLand1/9300-8i_IT-Mode/README.md

 # IT-Mode
 This is a tutorial on how to flash IT mode firmware to your LSI/Avago/Broadcom 9300-8i RAID Controller.
 It is largely based on [this guide](https://www.servethehome.com/flash-lsi-sas-3008-hba-e-g-ibm-m1215-mode/), but this repo contains extra information/commentary and makes all of the files used easily accessible.

 Some reasons you may want to do this:
 - Using software RAID or filesystem like [ZFS](https://itsfoss.com/what-is-zfs/ "What is ZFS?")
 - Avoiding RAID Limitations/Compatibility

 This video explains this topic very well: https://youtu.be/xEbQohy6v8U

+#### Warning: Before proceeding, do note that this is a risky process.
+Issues with firmware flashes can render your card “bricked” and unusable/ unrecoverable.
+We will not be held responsible if this happens to your card.
+By following this guide, you accept all risks of damaging your card.

 ## Required Items
 - Circuit Board Jumper Pin